DivyangP2003/Portfolio/README.md

 ## 🚀 Overview

-A modern, interactive portfolio website built with Next.js, featuring a 3D hero section, interactive animations, dark/light mode, and an AI-powered chatbot assistant.
+A modern, interactive portfolio website built with Next.js, featuring a **3D hero section**, **interactive animations**, **dark/light mode**, and an **AI-powered chatbot assistant**.
 This portfolio showcases projects, skills, and professional experience in an engaging and responsive design.

 ## ✨ Features